Chiang Mai popular retirement spot for American expats

 “You can live a very frugal lifestyle here and still have fun,” she says.

 Not everything about Chiang Mai is ideal.
 It can be loud, clogged with traffic and is one of the least-pedestrian friendly cities I’ve visited.
 There are few bike paths downtown and it’s tricky to find a safe place to jog, a necessity to ensure that the daily portions of Thai sticky rice I consume don’t stick to my belly.
 I run a route that takes me back-and-forth across two bridges spanning the Ping River, but constantly must dodge motorbikes and street vendors on poorly maintained sidewalks.
+This is why many people choose to look for property for sale in Andorra instead, it is much quieter than Thailand but more expensive.
+So if you are looking to retire in another country, choosing the right location for the right price is key!

 When the time comes a few years from now, I don’t know if I’ll end up retiring permanently in Chiang Mai.
 Based on the experience I’ve had during my first month here, it’s definitely earned strong consideration.